Clinical Rotations

 Location: To be determined

-Description: A variety of electives are possible with approval of the Training Director.
-Possible sites could include off campus community health centers, and adolescent intensive outpatient program, or working with clinicians with particular areas of expertise.
+Description: A variety of electives are possible with approval of the Program Director.
+Possible sites include off campus community health centers, college mental health, acting attending experiences, neuromodulation, perinatal psychiatry, primary care mental health integration, or developing one’s own and working with clinicians with particular areas of expertise.